 Even though clear masks aren’t always ideal, that doesn’t mean that people with hearing loss have to settle for a complete loss of communication in their everyday lives.
 There are a handful of tech-savvy advances that are proving useful in solving this unique challenge.

 Many hearing aid manufacturers and audiologists have worked diligently to create specific mask settings for hearing aids, which strategically amplify the higher-pitched sounds that are usually blocked by masks.
-Different programs may be necessary to accommodate varying masks types than an individual might encounter on a daily basis, but, once programmed, your hearing aids may be able to function much more effectively in our current world.
+Different programs may be necessary to accommodate varying masks types that an individual might encounter on a daily basis, but, once programmed, your hearing aids may be able to function much more effectively in our current world.

 On a larger scale, captioning technology, lapel microphones, and looping solutions could minimize the specific challenges that masks cause for people with hearing loss, especially in public spaces and educational settings.
 Long-term, they can also be an excellent step towards better accessibility in general.